Stephan-e/Stephan-e.github.io/projects/project-3.md

 <img class="ui image" src="{{ site.baseurl }}/images/wind2.jpeg">

-This project I did as part of a team of students where we put up a small down winnd turbine to test the hypothesis of winnd turbines without a tail and moves into the wind through the blade design.
+This project I did as part of a team of students where we put up a small down wind turbine to test the hypothesis of wind turbines without a tail and moves into the wind through the blade design.

-The wind turbinne was set up and successfully generated power after implementation.
+The wind turbine was set up and successfully generated power after implementation.
 The design of the turbine and generator was part of research work that I completed at the University of Stellenbosch.